Using Security Assertion Markup Language (SAML), your users can use their Google Cloud credentials to sign in to enterprise-cloud applications.

 - Click the Download button to download the Google IdP metadata and the X.509 Certificate.

-- In a new browser tab, log into your New Relic application as an administrator.
+- In a new browser tab, log into your SuccessFactors application as an administrator.

-- Upload the Google IdP metadata and the X.509 Certificate required for SSO setup you downloaded in Step 3.
+- SuccessFactors support will complete the service provider set-up.
+Send them the Google IdP metadata and the X.509 Certificate required for SSO setup you downloaded in Step 3.

 - Click Save and proceed to the next section to set up Google as a SAML identity provider (IdP).